sharonjl/ecsRestartService/README.md

    ecsRestartService - Simplifying ECS deployment and management

 USAGE:
-   ecsRestartService --cluster default --region us-west-1 --services service1,service2
+   ecsRestartService --cluster default --region us-west-1 --service service1 --service service2 ...

 COMMANDS:
      help, h  Shows a list of commands or help for one command